AndyYuen/podman-ai-lab-to-rhoai/README.md

 </ol>
 </li>
+Yes, it is that simple to set up all the necessary components for this lab.

 ## Issue and Resolution
-Installation of the Service Mesh Operator failed - from the OpenShift console', select 'Operators->Installed Operators->Red Hat OpenShift AI->All Instances', identify the failed instance(s).
-Drill down to the YAML view and check the error messge in the status section near the end to see if it says “...client rate limiter Wait returned an error: context deadline exceeded...”.
-If so, just wait a few minutes and everything will be OK without manual intervention.
+Installation of the Service Mesh Operator failed (encountered once):

+To diagnose the issue, from the OpenShift console', select 'Operators->Installed Operators->Red Hat OpenShift AI->All Instances'.
+Identify the failed instance(s).
+Drill down to the YAML view and check the error message in the status section near the end to see if it says “...client rate limiter Wait returned an error: context deadline exceeded...”.
+If yes, just wait a few minutes and everything will be OK without manual intervention.

 # <div id="ingest_data">Ingest data into the Elasticsearch Vector Database</div>